-Rebecca Zettle, Program Coordinator, Project Connect
+Rebecca Zettle, Director of Instructional Support & Program Coordinator for Project Connect

 History

 The Sharon Walker School of Education's Graduate Program has a long history of providing graduate level coursework that is responsive to the needs of licensed professional educators.
 Morningside began a Master of Arts in Teaching (MAT) program in 1966.
 The program has been 100% online since 2013.